Our minimum requirement is at least a 2:1 UK Honours degree. Substantial field experience may be considered in place of a degree.

 This unique course will give you the skills required for success in the highly competitive field of international conservation.

-It is taught in partnership with three of the most high-profile conservation practitioners in the UK:
+This course is taught in partnership with three of the most high-profile conservation practitioners in the UK:

 - the Royal Botanic Gardens at Kew